 Where to Watch: For people living abroad, you can watch some of the shows on Channel 4’s website, and there are also full episodes available on Travel Man’s official YouTube channel.
-You can also find episodes on Amazon Prime and Hulu.
+You can also find episodes on Amazon Prime Video.

 The Amazing Race